North Third Street Historic District (Milwaukee, Wisconsin)

-The North Third Street Historic District is a somewhat intact business district on the near north side of Milwaukee, Wisconsin, with a wide range of surviving buildings going all the way back to 1854.
+The North Third Street Historic District is a somewhat intact business district on the near north side of Milwaukee, Wisconsin, with a wide range of surviving buildings dating back to 1854.
 It was listed on the National Register of Historic Places in 1984 and on the State Register of Historic Places in 1989.

 In the 1850s development began at the intersection of Third Street and Juneau Avenue and gradually grew to the north - the first major business district outside Milwaukee's central business district a mile to the south.
 Business has continued there for many years, so the district contains examples of many phases.
 Here are some of the best: